Central Illinois' On-Line Broadcast Museum

 Assembling the Staff of WCIA

-During the construction phase of WCIA August Meyer had the task of assembling a staff.
-Along with overseeing the building of the studio/office facility, there were many decisions that could have been delegated to a group of trusted managers within the organization.
-It was important to bring in a strong experienced general manager who would begin the process of hiring a management team.
+During the construction phase of WCIA, August Meyer had the task of assembling a staff.
+Along with overseeing the building of the studio/office facility, many decisions could have been delegated to a group of trusted managers within the organization.
+It was important to bring in a strong, experienced general manager who would begin hiring a management team.

-That general manager would be Harry Y. Maynard who was appointed to the position in June 1953.
+That general manager would be Harry Y. Maynard, appointed in June 1953.
 During the previous five years, he was the sales manager of KTLA(TV) in Los Angeles.
 His experience in the advertising field would come to be a major advantage for the station.
-Even before Maynard was in broadcasting, he was on the staff of radio production at the advertising agency of Batten, Baren, Durstine, and Osbourn in Hollywood.
+Even before Maynard was in broadcasting, he was on the radio production staff at the Batten, Baren, Durstine, and Osbourn advertising agency in Hollywood.
 His experience in the entertainment industry included a position as staff assistant director with Warner Brothers, Paramount, and Selznick film studios.
-It was quite a resume for a man who was in his mid 30's.
+It was quite a resume for a man in his mid-30s.

-On the personal side, Mr. Maynard was a graduate of the San Jose State Normal College and a Marine in World War II.
+On the personal side, Mr. Maynard was a San Jose State Normal College graduate and a Marine in World War II.
 His wife was the former Joan Cosgrove.
 He and his wife were parents of three daughters: Mary Sue(12 years old in 1953), Julie Ann(10), and Sally Joan(8).

-Mr. Maynard assembled a management team and staff which included: James Fielding as production manager, Fred A. Sorenson as news editor, Lou Martz in sales, Martha Meyers as office manager, George Pienderleith as a film director, Allen Doyle, Kenneth O Fristoe, Carle W. St. John, Nancy Hill, and Jerry F. Drakeas as members of the engineering staff, Robert Myer as assistant chief engineer, M.D.
-Hunnicutt Jr. as chief engineer and one more familiar name was also part of the engineering staff.
-Robert Schaub, son of Frederick W. Schaub, vice president and general manager of Lindsay-Schaub Newspapers, one of the principal partners of Midwest Television.
-Formerly Mr. Fred Schaub was on the staff of WSOY Radio in Decatur, another of the Lindsay-Schaub properties.
+Mr. Maynard assembled a management team and staff which included James Fielding as production manager, Fred A. Sorenson as news editor, Lou Martz in sales, Martha Meyers as office manager, George Pienderleith as a film director, Allen Doyle, Kenneth O Fristoe, Carle W. St. John, Nancy Hill, and Jerry F. Drakeas as members of the engineering staff, Robert Myer as assistant chief engineer, M.D.
+Hunnicutt Jr. was also part of the engineering staff as chief engineer and one more familiar name.
+Robert Schaub, son of Frederick W. Schaub, vice president and general manager of Lindsay-Schaub Newspapers, is one of Midwest Television's principal partners.
+Formerly, Mr. Fred Schaub was on the staff of WSOY Radio in Decatur, another of the Lindsay-Schaub properties.
 Others on staff included Guy Main as commercial manager, William Stinson as art director, John Ketterer as music director, and Leonard Davis as publicity director.

 Obtaining a link to the Network

-As was stated earlier, if Channel 3 had actually been contacted by all four networks, that being ABC, CBS, DuMont, and NBC, it seems logical that the dominant television network would probably make the best offer to the obviously dominant VHF station in the region.
-The relationship that WDWS had with CBS Radio as an affiliate may have brought about the choice of WCIA's primary network affiliation.
+As stated earlier, if all four networks had contacted Channel 3, ABC, CBS, DuMont, and NBC, it seems logical that the dominant television network would probably make the best offer to the dominant VHF station in the region.
+WDWS's relationship with CBS Radio as an affiliate may have brought about the choice of WCIA's primary network affiliation.

 In that era, the role of network radio was still quite strong.
 The CBS Radio network was still programming a full slate of entertainment and news programs for its radio affiliates.
 Many of the entertainment stars of that network would become headliners for its television equivalent later.
 With at least 20% of the ownership of Midwest Television being with WDWS Radio, it's logical to assume the influence it had with CBS.

-That problem would be solved by the construction of a microwave network which would be originated at the Telephone office in downtown Danville and beamed to a repeater tower with a receiver and transmitter near St. Joseph, Illinois north of U.S. 150.
+That problem would be solved by constructing a microwave network, originating at the Telephone office in downtown Danville and beamed to a repeater tower with a receiver and transmitter near St. Joseph, Illinois, north of U.S. 150.
 The twin-legged tower was constructed by A.T. & T. and would be leased to WCIA.
 That microwave tower includes two reflecting screens at the top of the tower, one of which would reflect the signal to an antenna on top of the service building at the foot of the twin towers.
-A receiver/transmitter would then resend the signal to the other reflector on the other side of the twin tower which would direct the signal westward to Champaign.
+A receiver/transmitter would then resend the signal to the other reflector on the other side of the twin tower, directing the signal westward to Champaign.

-In Champaign, a receiving antenna was erected on the top of the Inman Hotel, which was one of, if not the tallest buildings in Champaign-Urbana at the time.
-From there the signal was cabled to the WCIA studios a few blocks away.
+In Champaign, a receiving antenna was erected on the top of the Inman Hotel, one of the tallest buildings in Champaign-Urbana at the time.
+From there, the signal was cabled to the WCIA studios a few blocks away.

-Top: The microwave dish at the top of the First National Bank Building (later Breeze Tower) in Danville from 1966.
+Top: The microwave dish at the top of the First National Bank Building (later Brezee Tower) in Danville from 1966.

 Bottom: The receiver microwave dish at the Inman Hotel roof would feed a cable of the network to the WCIA Studios just a few blocks to the south at 509 South Neil Street

-This CBS network setup would be used for a number of years before a direct cable coax was connected to WCIA.
-During its years of use, though, it would prove to be a technical nightmare for the station's engineering staff and probably for A.T. & T. as well.
-Keep in mind, electronics of the time used vacuum tubes as it was well before the development of transistors and solid-state electronics.
-Each individual component in the network had to operate within acceptable tolerances.
+This CBS network setup would be used for several years before a direct cable coax was connected to WCIA.
+During its years of use, though, it would prove to be a technical nightmare for the station's engineering staff and probably for A.T. & T. Keep in mind that electronics of the time used vacuum tubes as it was well before the development of transistors, and solid-state electronics.
+Each component in the network had to operate within acceptable tolerances.

-Outside of A.T. & T., it appeared the receiver/transmitter repeater near St. Joseph would bear the brunt of the blame when it came to technical problems.
+Outside of A.T. & T., it appeared the receiver/transmitter repeater near St. Joseph would bear the brunt of the blame regarding technical problems.
 The temperature and humidity extremes of east central Illinois during the summer and winter would surely affect the operation of the electronics located there.

-As there was only one channel of video being networked from Danville to Champaign, any additional video feeds would have be to manually switched by A.T. & T. engineers in Danville or maybe Chicago.
+As only one video channel was being networked from Danville to Champaign, any additional video feeds would have to be manually switched by A.T. & T. engineers in Danville or maybe Chicago.
 This would come into play once WCIA would become a secondary NBC affiliate.
 The audio was received on 8,000-cycle phone lines, much like network radio was for radio stations.

 WCIA Before Sign-On

-Even though the initial goal was to have WCIA up and running, and on the air by the late Summer of 1953, it was not to be.
-Like other new television stations across the country, there were many unforeseen problems that would bring delays to every construction schedule.
+Even though the initial goal was to have WCIA up and running and on the air by the late Summer of 1953, it was not to be.
+Like other new television stations nationwide, many unforeseen problems would delay every construction schedule.

 Equipment manufacturing and delivery delays were frequent.
-As I describe the onslaught of the lifting of the “freeze” as being a gold rush, the equipment manufacturers, the major ones being RCA, General Electric, DuMont, and Collins, were being inundated by orders from these early pioneer broadcasters.
-To be able to equip several hundred stations with transmitters, antennas, video, and audio control boards, film projectors and associated film chain pieces, cameras, cables, and other behind-the-scenes electronics was quite a challenge of logistics for these manufacturers.
-Having equipment arrive at the final destination on time was a challenge for the contractors and each new television station.
+As I describe the onslaught of lifting the “freeze” as a gold rush, the equipment manufacturers, the major ones being RCA, General Electric, DuMont, and Collins, were being inundated by orders from these early pioneer broadcasters.
+Equipping several hundred stations with transmitters, antennas, video and audio control boards, film projectors and associated film chain pieces, cameras, cables, and other behind-the-scenes electronics was quite a challenge of logistics for these manufacturers.
+Having equipment arrive at the final destination on time was challenging for the contractors and each new television station.

-WCIA was no exception, although, publicity about such construction hurdles was nonexistent coming from Midwest Television.
-It appears August Meyer understood the importance of public relations and how the public would perceive his new television station.
-It was important to him, the community, and his investors that everything appear to be moving along quite smoothly.
+WCIA was no exception, although publicity about such construction hurdles was nonexistent coming from Midwest Television.
+It appears that August Meyer understood the importance of public relations and how the public would perceive his new television station.
+It was important to him, the community, and his investors that everything seemed to be moving along smoothly.

 Remember, Mr. Meyer stated that WCIA would be broadcasting by the late Summer of 1953?
 It was also stated by the station's new general manager that a target date of September 1 was the goal.
 It appears that the change of location would delay the final construction of the tower/transmitter facility well past the original target dates.
-It took time for the FCC to get around to canceling the modification of the construction permit and re-approving the original location with a request for a higher transmitting antenna and tower.
-The FCC approval would take place on August 17, 1953, and a new completion date deadline was set by the commission for February 25, 1954.
-One thing was for certain, August Meyer was going to complete his television station long before that FCC deadline and the expiration of the construction permit.
+It took time for the FCC to cancel the modification of the construction permit and re-approve the original location with a request for a higher transmitting antenna and tower.
+The FCC approval would take place on August 17, 1953, and the commission set a new completion date of February 25, 1954.
+One thing was for certain: August Meyer was going to complete his television station long before that FCC deadline and the expiration of the construction permit.

-The most obvious indication that WCIA was coming soon was the construction of the broadcast tower near Seymour, Illinois.
-The actual channel 3 antennae was 121 feet in length while it was on the ground and 121 feet tall when it was finally lifted to the top of the 800-foot tower.
+The most obvious indication that WCIA was coming soon was the broadcast tower construction near Seymour, Illinois.
+The actual Channel 3 antennae was 121 feet long while on the ground and 121 feet tall when it was finally lifted to the top of the 800-foot tower.
 The antenna was connected to the transmitter by 880 feet of coaxial cable.
-Most of the cable would be on the tower with 80 feet of the total on the trough running from the tower to the transmitter building and inside to the transmitter.
+Most of the cable would be on the tower, with 80 feet of the total on the trough running from the tower to the transmitter building and inside to the transmitter.

 The passive reflector for the studio-transmitter microwave system was installed at about the 300-foot level.
-The actual antenna was mounted on the top of the transmitter building and would point upward to the reflector.
+The antenna was mounted on the top of the transmitter building and would point upward to the reflector.
 That would aim its receiving reflector to the transmitting reflector and microwave transmitter located at the rear of the WCIA studios at 509 South Neil in Champaign.
-The reason for using the reflectors, similar to the network repeater at St. Joseph, was simply to make servicing the electronics much easier in inclement weather.
+The reflectors, similar to the network repeater at St. Joseph, were used to make servicing the electronics much easier in inclement weather.

 M.D.
-Hunnicutt, WCIA chief engineer was confident of getting a test pattern on the air by Wednesday, November 11, 1953.
-Meanwhile, engineers of Raytheon Corporation which were the manufacturers of the studio-transmitter microwave checked out their equipment, and all was well.
-RCA engineers checked out their equipment consisting of the transmitter and antenna and pronounced that everything was working perfectly.
+Hunnicutt, WCIA chief engineer, was confident of getting a test pattern on the air by Wednesday, November 11, 1953.
+Meanwhile, Raytheon Corporation's engineers, the manufacturers of the studio-transmitter microwave, checked out their equipment, and all was well.
+RCA engineers checked out their equipment, consisting of the transmitter and antenna, and pronounced everything was working perfectly.
 It's assumed the broadcast went as scheduled.
-The initial test pattern broadcasts were to be in low power, 10,000 watts, and stepped up to 25,000 watts.
-It would eventually be at 35,000 watts which in combination with the antenna and height of the tower would give Channel 3 a total of 100,000 watts of effective radiated power, the legal limit for low-band VHF stations as authorized by the FCC.
-From that moment the countdown was on for an official sign-on the following Saturday.
+The initial test pattern broadcasts were to be in low power, 10,000 watts and stepped up to 25,000 watts.
+It would eventually be at 35,000 watts, which, in combination with the antenna and height of the tower, would give Channel 3 a total of 100,000 watts of effective radiated power, the legal limit for low-band VHF stations as authorized by the FCC.
+The countdown was on for an official sign-on the following Saturday.

 As the station broadcast a test pattern, telephone calls and telegrams reporting great reception poured into the offices of WCIA from viewers throughout central Illinois and western Indiana.
-Most in Champaign-Urbana said viewing was good without the use of an outside antenna.
-Viewers reported receiving the station from Shelbyville, Springfield, Peoria, and Paris, all in Illinois, and in Lafayette, Williamsport, and Attica, Indiana.
+Most in Champaign-Urbana said viewing was good without an outside antenna.
+Viewers reported receiving the station from Shelbyville, Springfield, Peoria, and Paris, all in Illinois, Lafayette, Williamsport, and Attica, Indiana.
 Even more impressive was the report of an Illini football fan on the way to Madison, Wisconsin to watch the Illini-Wisconsin game.
-He took a side trip by stopping in to visit friends in Freeport, Illinois, and reported the perfect reception of WCIA in Freeport!
+He took a side trip by visiting friends in Freeport, Illinois, and reported the perfect reception of WCIA in Freeport!
 That's a 200-mile stretch.

 The on-air signal of WCIA would make WCIA the 14th TV station on the air in Illinois.
 It would be the 8th VHF station in the state.
 Other stations on the air in the state up to that point included: WBBM(2) Chicago, WHBF(4) Rock Island, WNBQ(5) Chicago, WBKB(7) Chicago, WGN(9) Chicago, WGEM(10) Quincy, WREX(13) Rockford, WTVP(17) Decatur, WTVH(19) Peoria, WICS(20) Springfield, WTVO(39) Rockford, WEEK(43) Peoria and WTVI(54) Belleville.